Kitchen Backsplash Ideas

 When you want a clean, contemporary look, keep the kitchen backsplash treatment simple.
 A single sheet of glass, painted on the back, lends color and easy-clean protection behind this range.
 The modern kitchen backsplash extends from the countertop to the ceiling as a simple, shining backdrop for the sculptural hood.

 Flat-front cabinets set the stage for modern touches throughout the kitchen.
-Combine the sleek look with a contemporary kitchen backsplash.
+Combine the sleek look with a contemporary peel-and-stick kitchen backsplash.
 Black and gray glass tiles run horizontally along the back wall and the thinness of the backsplash tiles makes this kitchen feel energetic and fresh.

-The right kitchen backsplash tile can introduce another design dimension to your space.
+The right kitchen backsplash tile ideas can introduce another design dimension to your space.
 Slender glass tiles in creamy hues and stone tiles in coppery shades make this kitchen glow with their translucent beauty.
 A neutral color palette such as the one in this kitchen backsplash can warm up a sleek, contemporary space.
 The trendy, narrow backsplash tiles maintain a modern vibe.

-Layering a shapely piece of marble over tongue-and-groove siding creates a layered look for this backsplash idea that honors the 1897 Victorian home that once stood on this lot.
+Layering a shapely piece of marble over tongue-and-groove siding creates a layered look for this white kitchen backsplash that honors the 1897 Victorian home that once stood on this lot.
 The owner wanted to restore a feeling of the historic home, but in a simpler form.
 The distinctive kitchen backsplash design, combined with the wood paneled backdrop, adds dimension to the wall.

 Clad from counter to ceiling with durable chocolate-brown porcelain tiles, this kitchen backsplash harmonizes with the creamy-hue onyx and oak-veneer cabinetry.
 To impart the look of natural stone, the backsplash was edged with dark-gray grout.
+A unique kitchen backsplash idea like this deserves a cool, sleek vent hood, too.

 Looking for a kitchen backsplash on a budget?
 Try a beaded board backsplash.
 White beaded board covers this kitchen backsplash, but stops short of the ceiling, allowing a rich shade of taupe paint to warm up the mostly-white room.
 The classic backsplash idea is the perfect addition to a cozy cottage kitchen.